jkeger/arctic/README.md

 `express = 0` (and also `empty_traps_for_first_transfers = True` if the trail
 length is comparable to the image size).

-### Offsets and windows
+### Offsets, windows, and overscan
-To account for additional transfers before the first image pixel reaches the readout (e.g. a prescan region), the `offset` sets the number of extra pixels.
+To account for additional transfers before the first image pixel reaches the readout (e.g. a prescan region, or if you are passing a postage stamp cut-out), the `offset` sets the number of extra pixels before the first one in the image.

-Somewhat similarly, instead of adding CTI to the entire supplied image, only a subset of pixels can be selected using the `window_start` and `_stop` arguments.
+The opposite approach is to pass arCTIc a full image, but ask it to process only a small region, for speed.
+These can be selected using the `window_start` and `window_stop` arguments.
+Because of edge effects, the range should be started several pixels before the actual region of interest - all other pixels will be treated as if they were empty, so if the window contains background, it will suffer FPR.

-Note that, because of edge effects, the range should be started several pixels before the actual region of interest.
+If some of the pixels in the image array represent virtual overscan, these can be indicated via the `overscan` arguments.
+They do not start undergoing transfers until they reach the physical CCD.
+However, they should be created in the image array and passed to arCTIc in order to give them e.g. bias offset.

 \